csml-beach/dart/README.md

 <table>
   <tr>
     <td><img src="darts.png"/> </td>
-    <td>This program simulates the throwing of darts from a fixed position away from the dartboard.
+    <td>This program simulates throwing darts from a fixed position away from the dartboard.
 Each throw has random inaccuracies and biases.
 The goal is to find the optimal throwing angles that compensate for these biases and errors.</td>
   </tr>
 </table>